-Our Franciscan Physician Network Plastic and Reconstructive Surgeons answer your questions and share their expert insight to help you make informed decisions about your care after surgical weight loss.
+Our Franciscan Physician Network Plastic and Reconstructive Surgeons answer your questions and share their expert insight to help you make informed decisions about your care after significant weight loss following bariatric surgery.

-A: Congratulations on the weight loss.
-After years of dealing with extra weight, it can be a frustrating result of your accomplishment to now face the matter of excess skin.
+A: After years of dealing with extra weight, it can be a frustrating result of your accomplishment to now face the matter of excess skin.
 You're not alone though.
 Anyone who experiences substantial weight loss will find that the skin and underlying tissues lack the elasticity to adapt to a smaller body size.

 Building up muscle can help somewhat, but there is no magic formula that will put everything back in place.
 If you are not satisfied with simply covering up the extra skin, surgery is the best option.
 Surgical body contouring will eliminate excess skin and fat while correcting the shape of underlying support tissue.
 Common body contouring locations are the belly, thighs, arms, and male chest.
 Usually only one or two of these locations will be treated at one time to reduce the risk of surgical complications.

 Generally, the results of body contouring are long-lasting if you maintain a stable weight and general fitness level.
 As your body continues to age, it is normal to lose some firmness but most of the surgical improvement should be relatively permanent.

 Some aspects of body contouring may be covered by insurance.
 Because excess skin around the belly can result in rashes or infections, insurers may view that procedure separately.
 Most other body parts are not covered.

 Before scheduling surgery, make sure your surgeon was trained specifically in plastic surgery and is certified by the American Board of Plastic Surgery.
 This will ensure you’ve got a surgeon who is best qualified to perform body contouring.